-You can avoid these sort of complex, circular or meaningless arguments by writing down clearly and simply what you have agreed.
+You can avoid all sorts of complex, circular or meaningless arguments about what your contract means by writing down clearly and simply what you have agreed.
+That way, when the courts are asked to interpret it, their view should match yours!

 courts are more willing to recognise that words take their meaning from their particular context and that the same word or phrase may mean different things in different documents Transocean